liam-wiltshire/talks/scaling-laravel/content.md

 ???

-- Scaling DBs is something that can be quite trickey
+- Scaling DBs is something that can be quite tricky
 - Blog post - "Relational DBs are not designed to scale"
- - We have a few ways we can go about it, but non of them are really 'complete' - there are usually compomises to be made
+ - We have a few ways we can go about it, but non of them are really 'complete' - there are usually compromises to be made

 ---